ethereum/cbc-casper/README.md

 `full:` each round, all validators receive all other validators previous messages, and then all create messages.

 `nofinal:` each round, two simultaneous round-robin message propagations occur at the same time.
 This results in validators never being able to finalize later blocks (they may finalize initial blocks, depending on weight distribution).

+`binary:` unlike the above message propagation schemes, this changes the protocol to cbc-casper with binary data structures!
+Instead of a blockchain, this protocol just comes to consensus on a single bit.

 The number of validators, the number of messages that propagate per round, and the report interval can be edited in `casper/settings.py`.